Helicopter Tour · Bergen

 Is prior experience needed to board?

-No. Both tours are listed as 'Everybody welcome,' meaning no physical fitness level or prior aviation experience is required.
+No. All tours are listed as 'Everybody welcome,' meaning no physical fitness level or prior aviation experience is required.
 You board, you fly, you watch.

 Can I take photos and video during the flight?

-Helicopter tours in Norway typically allow personal cameras and smartphones on board, but confirm with Activity Norway AS before departure.
-A window seat matters: ask at check-in to maximise your angles over Trolltunga.
+Helicopter tours in Norway typically allow personal cameras and smartphones on board, but confirm with Activity Norway AS or CANNONBALL AS before departure.
+A window seat matters: ask at check-in to maximise your angles over the cliffs.

 Best time to go